 • a member of parliament acting on behalf of an aggrieved person;

 • a person who is considered suitable to represent the interests of an aggrieved person who has died or who is unable to act for themselves; or

-• any other person, where considering all the circumstances, the ombudsman considers it proper to entertain the complaint.
+• any other person, where considering all the circumstances, the Victorian Ombudsman considers it proper to entertain the complaint.

 Complaints may be taken over the telephone.
-However, under section 14(2) of the OA (Vic), if a complaint to the ombudsman is not made in writing, the ombudsman may require the complainant to provide a written statement in the form specified by the ombudsman that:
+However, under section 14(2) of the OA (Vic), if a complaint to the Victorian Ombudsman is not made in writing, the Victorian Ombudsman may require the complainant to provide a written statement in the form (if any) specified by the Victorian Ombudsman that:

-• confirms that the complainant wants the ombudsman to consider the complaint; and
+• confirms that the complainant wants the Victorian Ombudsman to consider the complaint; and

 • specifies the details of the complaint.

-Complaint forms can be downloaded from the ombudsman’s website (www.ombudsman.vic.gov.au).
-People may telephone the ombudsman’s office to discuss their concerns.
+Complaint forms can be downloaded from the Victorian Ombudsman’s website (www.ombudsman.vic.gov.au).

-Where a complaint lacks details or is unclear, the ombudsman may seek further relevant information or documentation from the complainant.
+Where a complaint lacks details or is unclear, the Victorian Ombudsman may seek further relevant information or documentation from the complainant.
 This is usually done via telephone.

-Letters to the ombudsman written by people in custody, in prison, in residential care, or in a mental health service must be immediately forwarded, unopened, to the ombudsman by the person in charge of the institution (s 28 OA Act (Vic)).
+Letters to the Victorian Ombudsman written by people in custody or prison, in residential care, or in a mental health service must be immediately forwarded, unopened, to the Victorian Ombudsman by the person in charge of the institution (s 28).